 For this research, crowd-sourced data from the Twitter service is being used.
 Twitter is a social networking / microblogging service that allows users to broadcast short messages of up to 140 characters called tweets.
 Although it is possible to broadcast private messages to other users the most common use of the service is for public information sharing; a public tweet can be read by any Twitter user.
 In order to allow access to a larger volume of data than a single person could analyse, Twitter also provide the 'Streaming API'.
 This service allows a computer to listen to all tweets filtered in a particular manner, such as by their geographic location.
 Not all tweets have an associated location, however.
 For privacy reasons a user must enable the 'Tweeting With Location' feature (it is inactive by default) and it is possible that the device used to create the tweet has no means of establishing its exact location in the first place.
 Therefore the data used in this research do not represent all tweets in the Leeds area, but rather all tweets in the area that also have exact geographical information.
+The findings of Stefanidis et al. (2011) and Cheng et al. (2010) suggest that 16% and 5% of users provide accurate coordinates respectively.

 Tweets that can be geolocated to an area surrounding Leeds (as shown in Figure2) have been collected for the time period 22nd June - 12th October 2011.
 This consists of 290,215 individual tweets from 9,223 different users.
 The data are highly skewed; the top 10% most prolific users (922) are responsible for 78% of the total tweets (227,652) and 28% of the users (2,612) only generate one tweet.
-Although some of the tweet data clearly originate from businesses - examples include advertising cars or night club events - a cursory inspection suggests that most data have been generated by real people.
+Although some of the tweet data clearly originate from businesses - examples include advertising cars or night club events - examination of the data reveals that the great majority of messages have been generated by real people.
 Although formal cleaning routines will be required if the data are to be used as model inputs, in the analyses later we focus on individual user behaviour and thus disregard superfluous data.